 Over the past five years, there have been 213 approved residential subdivision applications, resulting in a total of 729 new lots.
+Not all of these lots have been registered or released to the market.

 Thirty-two of these have been applications in the rural and non-residential zones.
 Within the towns and villages, a total of 611 new lots have been created.
 Just over half the new lots are in the R2 Low Density Residential zone.